cbreathnach/cbreathnach.github.io/_pages/cv.md

 * Worked in the electronics R&D department of the world leader in high performance aerosol drug delivery.
 * Responsible for product testing, analysing and collecting results for reports for new products.
 * Programmed micro-controllers and monitored power consumption over various tests.
-* Created a C# GUI from a design prototype to intereact with a microcontroller device from a tablet.
+* Created a C# GUI from a design prototype to interact with a microcontroller device from a tablet.
 Investigated different .NET libraries available for use.
-* Researched new hardware suppliers and arranged the testing for investiagtions into a new product.
+* Researched new hardware suppliers and arranged the testing for investigations into a new product.

 #### Student Ambassador - NUI Galway, Galway, Ireland.
 *2014 - PRESENT*